curedao/docs/constitution/3-platform.md

 Examples of currently used existing reference databases include LOINC, RXNORM, ICD-10 but are partly not suitable enough and have to be unified for the scope of more efficient data handling and analysis.
 Especially definitions for environmental factors, natural supplementation or therapies, digital biomarkers and social and lifestyle data sources have a lack of integration.

 The proposed solution for overcoming challenges with interoperating with data formats like FHIR is a single Table with all definitions query-able by beforehand mentioned categories and types.
 The main reason for this solution is the complexity of the nature of the definition of a health related measurement, that can be a observation, a intervention or an predictor.
-Being the input or the status or the output of the black-box system human body is not that strictly defineable always, so all measured values are thrown in one "pool" and can be queried according to the needs of analysis without having to worry about the aggregation of the data.
+Being the input or the status or the output of the black-box system human body is not that strictly definable always, so all measured values are thrown in one "pool" and can be queried according to the needs of analysis without having to worry about the aggregation of the data.

 ### 3.1.6.
 Time Series Data Storage